A list of FAQ is listed below. For each question, we list each question as asked (may be edited) and then an answer. The wording may have changed.

 We bought the traditional paper bags, the foil and plastic bags that are used by various roasters.
-Some of the packages had a valve, some not and enlisted the help of a number of qualified wine tasters and test the packaging.
+Some of the packages had a valve, some not and enlisted the help of some qualified wine tasters and test the packaging.

 Then we selected 3 coffees and roasted them fresh.
 We then placed them in the bags we could find at the time (beans).
-We stored three example of each coffee in each packaging.
-One in a cupboard, one in the fridge and one in a domestic freezer.
+We stored three examples of each coffee in each packaging — one in a cupboard, one in the fridge and one in a domestic freezer.

 Each week we took a fresh batch of coffee that was roasted, let it settle for 2 days and then we compared the coffees we had roasted to the ones in the packages – blind.

-As the weeks went by we realized that:
+As the weeks went by we realised that:

 - Coffee if the fridge was the worst performing – for all packaging.

 - Coffee in paper and foil packaging that was in the freezer was becoming a little dull.